Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/unix_intro.md

 <br />

-- Quiz 2 will be online this coming weekend.
+- Quiz 2 will be online today or tomorrow.

+- Assignment 1 will be posted this coming Tuesday.
 ---

 # Agenda